Some Thoughts on Leadership Teams

 Hi friends!
-In terms of who I write for, this is one of those posts that is aimed at founder/CEOs but much of it can likely apply to leaders in bigger companies who are scaling a team.
+This is one of those posts that is aimed at founder/CEOs but much of it can likely apply to leaders in bigger companies who are scaling a team.
 If that’s you, then just sub the word “CEO” for “leader” and the word “company” for “team”.
 There are more thoughts on how to build a strong leadership team in Learners vs Guides and Lessons on Executive Recruiting.

 A couple of weeks ago, I wrote a post about why scaling past 50 employees is so hard and things you can do to help ease the pain and tumult.
 One of the things I mentioned that really helps you scale better is building good habits around your leadership team — turning them into an actual team that helps you run the company.
 Because it’s something I see new CEOs and leaders struggle with, I want to talk a little about what I’ve learned about how to do that and what to expect over time.